Nitya-Shukla/Software-Architecture/Foundational_Concepts_&_Design_Decisions.md

 * **Architecture is Not Static:** It shows that architecture is not a one-time event but a continuous process influenced by external and internal forces.
 * **Non-Technical Influences:** It explicitly highlights that business goals, market pressures, and organizational structure are just as important as technical requirements in shaping the final system design.
 * **Continuous Learning:** The feedback from System Delivery and Use is what makes it a cycle.
 The knowledge gained (what worked, what didn't) becomes the "wisdom" used by the architect in the next iteration, constantly refining both the architecture and the way the organization operates.

+---

+## 🧱 Layered Architectural Pattern: Detailed Explanation

+The structure of the layered pattern typically follows a sequence, such as Presentation, Business, Persistence, and Database/Data Source.
+Strictly layered patterns mean a layer can only call services in the layer directly below it.

+### 1. Abstract Common Services

+The concept of abstract common services means that the lower layers of the architecture provide fundamental, generalized functionality that is independent of the specific application or business context.
+These services hide complex, low-level details.

+**Abstraction:** Lower layers create a simpler, cleaner interface for the layers above.
+For example, a Persistence Layer might offer simple functions like `saveObject(object)` or `findById(id)`.
+This hides the complexity of translating this request into an SQL query (e.g., `SELECT * FROM users WHERE user_id = 'id'`), managing database connections, or handling transaction rollbacks.

+**Commonality & Reusability:** Services provided by the infrastructure layers (like logging, configuration, security, or data access) are often required by multiple components across the application.
+By placing them in a lower layer, they can be designed once and reused consistently by any component in the layers above.

+**Example:** A Core Utilities Layer might offer an abstract logging service.
+Higher layers (like the Business Layer) simply call `logger.logEvent("User failed login")`, without needing to know if the log is being written to a file, a cloud service, or a separate database.

+### 2. Encapsulation

+Encapsulation is the core mechanism that achieves separation of concerns and improves system modifiability.
+Each layer hides its internal structure, implementation details, and components from all other layers, only exposing a well-defined public interface.

+**Information Hiding:** The layer above only interacts with the public interface (like method signatures) of the layer immediately below it.
+The specific internal logic and data structures of the lower layer are completely hidden.

+**Decoupling and Modifiability:** This strict hiding means changes made inside a layer will not affect the layers above it, as long as the public interface remains the same.

+**Example:** If the Persistence Layer (Layer 2) decides to switch from using a NoSQL database (like MongoDB) to a relational database (like PostgreSQL), the Business Logic Layer (Layer 3) is entirely unaffected because it only interacts with the same abstract methods (e.g., `findById(id)`) exposed by Layer 2.
+The internal implementation of those methods is irrelevant to Layer 3.

+### 3. Use an Intermediary

+In the layered pattern, every layer between the client-facing layer and the data layer acts as an intermediary, processing the request and response in sequence.
+This is a critical feature that allows for centralized management of cross-cutting concerns.

+**Request Flow Interception:** When a request originates from the highest layer (e.g., the Presentation Layer), it must pass through each intermediate layer sequentially before reaching the lowest layer (e.g., the Database).
+Each intermediate layer can intercept the request and perform its specific function.

+**Handling Cross-Cutting Concerns:** Intermediate layers are the ideal place to apply application-wide services, such as:

+* **Security:** An intermediate Service Layer might check for user permissions (authorization) before passing the request to the Business Logic.
+* **Transaction Management:** A layer wrapping the data access can manage the start and commit/rollback of a database transaction.
+* **Caching/Logging:** An intermediate layer can log the request details or check a cache before proceeding to the next layer, improving performance and auditability.

+**Strict Dependencies:** Because layers are arranged in a strict hierarchy, the flow of control is predictable (always down for a request, up for a response).
+This control makes it much easier to debug and test the system, as the dependencies are strictly defined.